anutron/behavior/Docs/Behavior.md

 ### Options

 * breakOnErrors - (*boolean*) By default, errors thrown by filters are caught; the onError event is fired.
-Set this to *true* to NOT catch these errors to allow them to be handled by the browser.
+Set this to `true` to NOT catch these errors to allow them to be handled by the browser.
+* container - (*element*; optional) The DOM element (or its ID) that contains all the applied behavior filters.
+Defaults to *document.body*;

 ### Events

 * error - function invoked when an error is caught in a filter.
+Defaults to console errors if console.error is available.
+* warn - function invoked when a filter calls the warn method no the method api.
 Defaults to console warnings if console.warn is available.
-* resize - call this event, passing in x/y values for the new element size, when the container changes size.
-See the [resize](#Behavior:resize) method.
-* show - call this event when the container is displayed.
-See the [resize](#Behavior:show) method.
-* hide - call this event when the container is hidden.
-See the [resize](#Behavior:hide) method.

 ### Usage